Startup Visa Immigration Programs in USA & Canada |

 Article was originally published at ISWOnline

-Worried About Being Laid Off – Know your Visa Options!
-PDF Print E-mail
+Worried About Being Laid Off – Know your Visa Options! |

+The current economy is giving sleepless nights to many.
+More precariously placed are the H-1 or L1 employees for whom an involuntary situation, like a layoff, may mean their world turning topsy turvy all of a sudden.
 I have received several calls from concerned clients who are laid off or afraid of being laid off and wanting to explore their different options.
 This article explores the different options H-1 and L-1 employees have to preserve their legal immigration status and continue staying in the United States legally, but this article should not be construed as legal advice and cannot replace the value of an individual consult with an experienced immigration attorney who is able conduct a complete analysis based on an individual’s circumstances.

 A layoff or “benching” is a period of non-productive status for which an employer is responsible.
 In general, a H-1 or L-1 employee who is laid off is considered immediately out of status and there is NO grace period, not even a single day.
 However, in certain limited circumstances, such as where an employee continues to be paid a salary, an employee who is laid off may be considered to be maintaining status with the same employer.